UX-Anakin/swift-algorithm-club/Big-O Notation.markdown

 It's useful to know how fast an algorithm is and how much space it needs.
 This allows you to pick the right algorithm for the job.

-Big-O notation gives you a rough indication of the running time of an algorithm and the amount of memory it uses.
+Big-O notation gives you a rough indication of **the running time of an algorithm and the amount of memory it uses**.
 When someone says, "This algorithm has worst-case running time of **O(n^2)** and uses **O(n)** space," they mean it's kinda slow but doesn't need lots of extra memory.

 Figuring out the Big-O of an algorithm is usually done through mathematical analysis.
 We're skipping the math here, but it's useful to know what the different values mean, so here's a handy table. **n** refers to the number of data items that you're processing.
 For example, when sorting an array of 100 items, **n = 100**.